CAPTAINS PAGE

 Check yourself in the mirror.
 Still got it.
 Add a shot of your favorite cologne to cover the smell.

-The cute girl running the register is the kid sister to
+The cute girl running the register is the kid sister to someone you went to school with.

 In your 40's: